In most cities, the weather is an inconvenience. In Hong Kong, it can change whether a day legally counts as a working day.

 - Under the Employees' Compensation Ordinance, employers are liable for compensation for injuries or deaths during commuting within 4 hours before or after working hours when T8 or Red/Black Rainstorm Warning is in effect

-There is no specific law mandating full pay for typhoon days — this is handled through prior work arrangements between employer and employee.
+There is no law mandating full pay for typhoon days — this is handled through prior work arrangements.

-In Hong Kong conveyancing and some commercial contracts, the definition of "working day" explicitly excludes days when T8 or above is hoisted, or when a Black Rainstorm Warning is in effect before office hours.
+In conveyancing and some commercial contracts, the definition of "working day" explicitly excludes T8 days and pre-office-hours Black Rainstorm days.
+A typhoon during a working-day countdown pauses the clock.

 | Deadline type | T8 day excluded? |